 This is one area that commercial loans differ from their residential counterparts; the financing period ranges between five to 20 years and they normally have longer amortization periods.
 Amortization works like depreciation, only that it reduces the useful life of intangible assets.
 For more details on this, check out this post by Investopedia.

-In the real estate, a typical borrower may be issued with a commercial loan that takes eight years with an amortization period of 25 years.
+In real estate, a typical borrower may be issued with a commercial loan that takes eight years with an amortization period of 25 years.

 How Much Deposit Do I Need for a Commercial Property?